-The payload fairing remains latched until launch ascent free molecular heating is below 1,136 W/m2.
-Immediately thereafter, Alpha initiates a low shock separation event to deploy the two fairing halves from the payload attach fitting (PAF) and LV upper stage.
+The payload fairing remains sealed until launch ascent free molecular heating is below 1,135 W/m2.
+Immediately thereafter, Alpha initiates a low shock separation event to deploy the two fairing halves from the Payload Base Assembly (PBA) and LV upper stage.

 The dynamic payload envelope accounts for dynamic movement of the fairing and payload relative to one another, thermal expansion, and manufacturing tolerances.
-To avoid coupling with low frequency LV modes and violating this envelope, the spacecraft (SC) should be designed to fundamental frequencies of greater than 8 Hz lateral and 25 Hz axial.
+To avoid coupling with low frequency LV modes and violating this envelope, the spacecraft, or for multi-satellite payloads, the Integrated Payload Stack, should be designed to fundamental frequencies of greater than 8 Hz lateral and 25 Hz axial.
 The figure below shows the dynamic payload envelope with all units in inches.